-The limits of conscientious objection in abortion were confirmed in the UK case of Janaway v Salford Area Health Authority (1988) UKHL 17 which held that the right is limited to a refusal to participate in the procedure(s) itself and not to pre- or post-treatment care, advice, or management.
-The position was further clarified in the case of Greater Glasgow v Doogan and Another (2014) UKSC 68 in which the Supreme Court held that conscientious objection does not extend to health professionals supporting, supervising, and delegating to staff participating in abortion.
-A summary of these cases is available at: https://pubmed.ncbi.nlm.nih.gov/11648387/ and Greater Glasgow Health Board (Appellant) v Doogan and another (Respondents) (supremecourt.uk).
-Furthermore, in an emergency, health professionals must provide appropriate care and treatment despite any conscientious objection.
+The limits of conscientious objection in abortion were confirmed in the UK case of Janaway v Salford Area Health Authority (1988) which held that the right is limited to a refusal to participate in the procedure(s) itself and not to pre- or post-treatment care, advice, or management.
+The position was further clarified in the case of Greater Glasgow v Doogan and Another (2014) in which the Supreme Court held that conscientious objection does not extend to healthcare professionals supporting, supervising, and delegating to staff participating in abortion.
+Furthermore, in an emergency, healthcare professionals must provide appropriate care and treatment despite any conscientious objection.